-- Assist in establishing ICP - 2.
-Communications support - 3.
-Assist in providing food, lodging, materials and supplies to Search and Rescue personnel - 4.
-Provide for transport of non-injured endangered persons - 5.
-Request assistance - 6.
-Coordinating mutual aid for Search and Rescue efforts
+- Assist in establishing ICP - Communications support

+- Assist in providing food, lodging, materials and supplies to Search and Rescue personnel - Provide for transport of non-injured endangered persons - Request assistance - Coordinating mutual aid for Search and Rescue efforts

 VII.
-RESOURCE SUPPORT
+Resource Support

-A. St. Johns County Fire Rescue provides Advance Life Support (ALS) Emergency Medical Services to the County.
+- A. St. Johns County Fire Rescue provides Advance Life Support (ALS) Emergency Medical Services to the County.
 In addition to the rescue units, fire apparatus are requested to respond when additional resources are needed.
-UF Health and Baptist Hospitals provide ALS Helicopter response to Northeast Florida including St. Johns County.
-The following is a listing of current EMS resources within St. Johns County that would be available for deployment on an SAR mission.
+UF Health and Baptist Hospitals provide ALS Helicopter response to Northeast Florida including St. Johns County. - B. All County fire rescue stations will provide resources to assist with SAR and provide first responder aid as assigned. - C. Other resources available are as follows: